fayfaywcl/CART315/Process/Journal.md

 As I worked through the tutorials, I learned a lot of the editor itself , including flythrough mode, camera alignment, and working with child objects and pivots.
 These tools made scene navigation and setup much more efficient for me!

 As part of understanding physics, I built a bouncy ball that hits and knocks down tower blocks.
 This helped me clearly see how Rigidbody, colliders, mass, and physics materials affect gameplay.
-I also explored lighting, background settings, and camera angles, noticing how even simple changes significantly affect how a scene feels.
+I also explored different lighting, background settings, and camera angles throughout the process.

   ![BounceBall](Media/BounceBallHitblocks.gif)